 Brownfield Site Register

-From 16th April 2017 a new duty was placed on local planning authorities to prepare, maintain and publish a register of previously developed land (brownfield land) which is suitable for residential development.
+Local planning authorities have a duty to prepare, maintain and publish a register of previously developed land (brownfield land) which is suitable for residential development.
 The register must be reviewed at least once each year.

 The Government is committed to maximising the number of new homes built on suitable brownfield land, National Planning Policy Framework states: “Local planning authorities, and other plan-making bodies, should take a proactive role in identifying and helping to bring forward land that may be suitable for meeting development needs, including suitable sites on brownfield registers or held in public ownership, using the full range of powers available to them”